ryramos14/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+Fast forward merge.
+The changes done in the top_ten code file change, but the name of quiz.md changes.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?